KonstantinDjairo/KonstantinDjairo/README.md

 ### <> About me </>

-Hi i'm Alek and I'm a Brazilian developer.
+Hi i'm Alek and I'm a Brazilian mathematician & developer.
 I'm here on GitHub to:
 - Share my codes;
-- Learn more about front-end and back end technologies;
+- Learn more;
 - Contribute to third-party projects;
 - Get inspiration and new ideas!